 - Art.
 Nepal has some incredible art, which I rate as some of the best I’ve ever seen.
 Specifically, you will find galleries in Thamel and Pokkhara selling Buddhist Thangka art and mandalas from Nepal and Tibet.
 These incredibly intricate mandalas take months to paint.

 - Unique culture and architecture.
 Nepal is located between India and China and is home to over 100 ethnic groups.
 Nepal has its own unique temples and palaces which reflect diverse religious influences, primarily Buddhist and Hindu.

 - Costs.
 Nepal is a very cheap country to travel in.
 Very basic rooms cost less than $10 per night and a meal can be had for $1-2.
 A good room in a mid-range hotel can be had for $30 per night.

 - Food.
 In addition to Indian food, Nepal has its own unique cuisine.
 Vegetarians and Vegans are well catered for.
 Pokhara has plenty of juice bars and cafes with healthy options.
 Be sure to try Momo, or stuffed dumplings.

 Cons of travel in Nepal

 - Traffic.
 It’s a nightmare.
-Plan additional time, especially when travelling to Kathmandu airport.
+Plan additional time, especially when traveling to Kathmandu airport.
 Then add some more.
-It is quite normal for traffic in Kathmandu to not move for up to 5 minutes, then inch forward a few metres and stop again for another 5 minutes.
+It is quite normal for traffic in Kathmandu to not move for up to 5 minutes, then inch forward a few meters and stop again for another 5 minutes.

 Nepal is without doubt worth visiting.
 I rarely visit the same place twice, but can say without hesitation that Nepal is a place you could visit again and again.